inviqa/workspace-documentation/guides/building-a-harness.md

 CI integration example: see `.github/workflows/harness-publish.yml`.

-## From Path Harness to Packaged Harness
+## From path harness to packaged harness

 Steps: